-Graham Brunton Racing’s guest entrant Josh Smith suffered a rotor round failure before the start of the opening Scottish FF1600 race which led to his early retirement.
+Graham Brunton Racing’s guest entrant Josh Smith suffered a rotor arm failure before the start of the opening Scottish FF1600 race which led to his early retirement.

 The Cumbria driver, who has raced regularly in the Avon Tyres BRSCC National FF1600 with Oldfield Motorsport this season, had qualified an impressive third on the grid.